SchoolOfCode/national-project-week-fatima-marwa-william-liam/plan.md

 #### Morning

-- Create low-fidelity wireframe
+- Create low-fidelity wireframe - DONE.
-- Brainstorm structure of app and create user-flow diagram
+- Brainstorm structure of app and create user-flow diagram - DONE.
-- Mobile-first design
+- Mobile-first design - DONE.
-- Decide on daily schedule
+- Decide on daily schedule - DONE.

 #### Afternoon

-- Plan out components for front end
+- Plan out components for front end - DONE.
-- Spin up a blank react project and host on netlify ready for continuous deployment
+- Spin up a blank react project and host on netlify ready for continuous deployment - DONE.
+- Set up our database on Heroku.
+- Populate database with questions and answers.
+- Set up environment variables.
+- Research how to connect backend to frontend in React.

   - Component Tree:
     - Home Page